PUBLIC COMMENTS AT BOTTOM OF PAGE

 1) That he didn't participate in the conception, structuring or execution of the invalid Via Panorama parkland sale didn't stop Davidson from using that transaction highly unpopular with voters as a carrot to get their votes.
 Now that he doesn't need their votes for another 3 years, he doesn't need to put it in front of voters' noses.

 2) That illegal parkland sale litigant John Harbison was Sandy Davidson's "friend" before he was elected didn't stop him from using the parkland lawsuit as the centerpiece of his election campaign.
-Moreover, according to sources, Davidson isn't really even Harbison's friend; at most, they are acquaintances who sporadically chat about City matters, but not much else.
+Moreover, according to sources, Davidson at the time of his election really wasn't even Harbison's friend; at most, they were acquaintances who sporadically chat about City matters, but not much else.
+It gets much worse: on January 11, 2019, Sandy Davidson deeply maligned publicly (at the City Council meeting approving a legal settlement) John Harbison as a "litigious, wealthy man with his own agenda … a power hungry lobbyist who has sold his soul … stealing from the PV Homes Association and giving to everyone else on this tiny cul-de-sac of Via Panorama" (click here at 1:12).
+It has become patently obvious that Sandy Davidson is pathologically dishonest, disingenuous, and disloyal to anyone but himself and his silly little political "career" and even more fragile ego.

 The trend with Davidson is clear: he is a politician, thick and through, using popular campaign themes to win an election, but then tossing them aside once he has used those pledges and the voters' gullibility to get what he wanted.